Joseph-Mitchell/Address-Book-Challenge/docs/domain-models-test-plan.md

  - [ ] Calls ContactPrinter.printAllContacts() with list of contacts from addressBook

 #### ContactPrinter.printAllContacts()
- - [ ] Throws error if List is null
+ - [ ] Throws exception if List is null
  - [ ] Calls printContact() for each element in contacts

 #### ContactPrinter.printContact()
- - [ ] Throws error if Contact is null
+ - [ ] Throws exception if Contact is null
  - [ ] Prints contact correctly when no additional details
  - [ ] Prints contact correctly when at least one additional detail